Freedom FilesFreedom Files

 Colombia has just elected an outsider they call El Tigre and investors who once wrote this country off are circling.
 Is it time to buy in?
 It depends on what the celebration videos are leaving out.
 By the end of this video, you'll know whether Colombia belongs in your Plan B portfolio or if it doesn't.
 So, who is El Tigre?

-On June 21st, Colombia held a runoff almost nobody predicted a year ago.
+On June 21st, Colombia had a runoff almost nobody predicted a year ago.
 Abelardo de la Espriella won with 49.7% against the leftist senator Iván Cepeda, who got 48.7%.
 So that's a margin of only 250,000 votes on the highest turnout the country has seen since 1994.
 Abelardo is sworn in on August 7th.
 But who is he?
 The man is a newcomer.
-He has never held public office.
+He has never occupied public office.
 He built his name and his fortune as a high-profile criminal defense lawyer, one some Colombians nicknamed the devil's advocate for the controversial clients he has taken on.
 He's also a businessman and fittingly for this video, an Italian citizen and a US citizen since 2023 with homes in many countries around the world.
 The man Americans are now watching is himself a multi-citizenship passport portfolio guy.
 Twelve months ago, he was not even a contender.
 Like I said, de la Espriella came from almost nowhere, writing a security message and a movement he named Defenders of the Motherland or Defensores de la Patria.

 So what does he want to do once he is in control of the government?
 His platform leans on two main pillars, those being security and the economy.
 On security, the promises are pretty blunt.
 He wants to scrap the peace talks with armed groups like ELN and FARC.
 He wants to launch a 90-day US-backed air campaign against them.
-Build 10 so-called mega-prisons, à la Bukele in El Salvador, which we'll come back to in a second, destroy the roughly 330,000 hectares of coca that have driven record cocaine production and 4% of the Colombian economy, and finally use express asset forfeiture to go after the money of those cartels.
+Build 10 so-called mega-prisons, à la Bukele in El Salvador, which we'll come back to in a second, dismantle the roughly 330,000 hectares of coca that have driven record cocaine production and 4% of the Colombian economy, and finally use express asset forfeiture to go after the money of those cartels.
 There is a problem behind those numbers, though.
 Armed groups grew by more than 23% under the last socialist government and extortion and kidnapping climbed with them.
 So security was the number one issue for his voters.

 Now on the economy, the pitch is built for investors, people like you.
 Cut taxes and shrink the size of the government by as much as 40% in his own framing.
-And again, we'll come back to a very similar program and system that Javier Milei is running down in Argentina.
+And again, we'll come back to a very similar program and system that Javier Milei has in place down in Argentina.
 One in, two out on regulation, meaning two regulations deleted for every new one that the government creates.
 Reopen oil, gas, and mining after the last government froze new natural resource contracts.
 A home ownership plan for locals with 2% mortgages over 30 years.
 A growth target of 7% a year with South Korea and Singapore named as the model.
 Make of that as you wish.

 Now, Abelardo inherits a tough hand.
-Honestly, growth in 2025 came in at just 2.6%, below expectations.
+Candidly, growth in 2025 came in at just 2.6%, below expectations.
 The fiscal deficit hit 6.4% of GDP, and Colombia has lost its gas self-sufficiency at the end of 2024 and began importing close to 17% of its gas, while oil exploration investment fell 42% in three years.
 His pro-energy push is aimed at that big issue, and that makes the opportunity even greater.
 And the 7% target a stretch at the same time.
 One more thing that complicates this whole framing.
 He is not a pure austerity hawk.
-He has said he will keep the previous government's 23% minimum wage hike and several popular social programs.
+He has said he will maintain the previous government's 23% minimum wage hike and several popular social programs.
 So this is a security hardliner and a market reformer who is also trying not to gut the safety net here in Colombia.

 Now if this feels familiar, it should.
 De la Espriella is borrowing from two of the most watched leaders in the Western Hemisphere.
 The first is President Nayib Bukele in El Salvador.
 Bukele took the murder capital of the world and turned it into one of the safest countries in the Americas through a security-first crackdown.
 The results are striking, yes, but so have been the trade-offs.
 His state of emergency and mass incarceration have drawn heavy civil liberties criticism across the world, not just in El Salvador.
 But he's also extremely popular, having received about 90% of the vote, I believe, in his last election.